preciofishbone/OmniaDocsG2/general-assets/media-picker/index.rst

 .. image:: media-picker-pexel-search-v6.png

 To select an image, click it and the settings will be shown.
 Settings are the same for all images, see below.

+**Important Note!** All images from Pexels are always free to use, and edit.

 Images that are too big
 ************************